101 Unhealthiest Habits on the Planet

 If you're not eating foods rich in omega-3 fatty acids, you're depriving your body of one of nature's most potent nutritional bodyguards.
 Multiple studies show that omega-3s—which are found in fish like salmon, leafy green vegetables, nuts and flaxseeds—have been shown to decrease the risk of heart attack and stroke, support eye and brain health, improve mood and ease arthritis.
 Researchers believe omega-3s work to quell inflammation throughout the body.

-Recommendation: Eat fish like salmon once or twice a week, the Harvard T.H.
+The Remedy Rx: Eat fish like salmon once or twice a week, the Harvard T.H.
 Chan School of Public Health advises.
 Choose wild-caught fish, not farmed.
 Grill, pan-roast or steam it; don't fry or sauté.
 Pile on the leafy green vegetables, and snack on nuts.
 (Just don't take a shortcut by popping a supplement; research suggests they may not be effective.)

 You're Not Treating Diabetes